Model Utilities¶

 state_dicts

-) –The list of state dicts to sum.
+) –List of state dicts to sum.

 Returns: